QSPFoundation/qsp/README.md

 * Test locals implementation
 * Test loop implementation
 * Update bindings
-* Implement new way to communicate with GUI (more specific callbacks)
+* Implement a new way to communicate with GUI (more specific callbacks)
-* Move global state into context parameter
+* Move the whole global state into a context parameter
-* Split QSP library and QSP player/editor into multiple repositories
+* Move a QSP player into a separate repository
 * Document new features
 * ???